bradjohansen/good-clean-read/index.md

 ### How much does it cost?

 **Nothing** up front.
 When you hire us as a career coach we will work for free until you get a job.
 Let me say that again.
 We do not get paid for anything until you get a job.
-Instead, you agree to share with us **1%** of your income for 12 months.
+Instead, you agree to share with us at least **2%** of your gross income for 12 months.

+With a 2% income share rate and a starting salary of $50,000 you would pay a total of $1,000 or $83.33 per month.

+If you earn a starting salary of $100,000 you would pay $2,000 or $166.67 per month.

 The more you make, the more we make.